Finding a Top Financial Advisor Firm in South Dakota

 Aspen Private Advisors is a fee-based firm because some advisors are also insurance agents who can earn commissions from selling insurance products to clients.
 This is a potential conflict of interest.
 However, the firm is still bound by fiduciary duty and legally obligated to act in the best interests of clients at all times.
 The firm has two certified financial planners (CFPs) on staff.

 Aspen Private Advisors Background

 Aspen Private Advisors was founded in 2015, making it one of the younger firms on our South Dakota list.
 In fact, it only officially registered with the SEC as an investment advisor in 2018.
 Todd Dathe and Jeremy Sorenson are the firm's indirect owners by way of Aspen Holdings, LLC.

 The firm's primary services include portfolio management, financial planning, consulting and pension consulting.
 The firm provides investment management through a wrap fee program, which combines advisory and brokerage fees.
-Aspen will only manage assets in retirement accounts outside of its wrap fee program.
 Financial planning services encompass retirement planning, real estate analysis, estate planning, charitable planning, insurance analysis and education planning.

 Aspen Private Advisors Investment Strategy

 Aspen Private Advisors tailors its investment management services and investment strategies to the needs of its clients on an individual basis.
 This requires developing personal relationships with all clients so that advisors can determine their investment objectives and overall financial situations.
 The firm contracts with FeeX Inc. to help create portfolios, so client have access to any securities made available by the firm's arrangement with FeeX.

 Aspen uses asset allocation to enhance investment return rates.
 The firm generally invests in stocks, bonds, cash equivalents, commodities, real estate, derivatives, insurance products, foreign currency, venture capital and private equity.